Italy not worried EU will reject budget plan

 "We're not worried, we know that there is a slight correction from the trend forecasts, but we believe the economic situation warrants it," Delrio told reporters in Milan.

-"It's obvious that the Italian budget is influenced by this factor, and despite that, Italy continues to respect the 3 percent," he said, referring to the EU's deficit limit of 3 percent of GDP.
+"It's obvious that the Italian budget is influenced by this factor, and despite that, Italy continues to respect the 3 percent," he said.
+Delrio was referring to the EU's deficit limit of 3 percent of GDP.

-Italy's Stability Programme, unveiled by the government last month, raised its targets for the budget deficit and put back by one year a commitment to balance the budget when adjusted for the effects of the business cycle and one-off items.

-In its previous Stability Programme last year Rome had pledged to balance its budget in 2015, only to delay that goal to 2016 in April.